jgaeddert/liquid-dsp/README.md

     make check

-There are currently more than 80,000 checks to verify funcional correctness.
+There are currently more than 80,000 checks to verify functional correctness.

 ### Examples ###